IntelLabs/Hardware-Aware-Automated-Machine-Learning/Shears/README.md

 Official implementation of [Shears: Unstructured Sparsity with Neural Low-rank Adapter Search](). :fire:

-This repo proposes **Shears**, a practical and novel solution for real-world applications to generate efficient models fine-tuned for downstream specific tasks.
+This repo contains the code for **Shears**, a practical and novel solution that generates efficient models fine-tuned for downstream-specific tasks for real-world applications.
+Please refer to our [paper]() for more details.

 ## News
-- **[2024.03.07]**  The training and inference code for **Shears V1** are released. :tada:
+- **[2024.03.07]**  Release training and inference code for **Shears V1**. :tada:

 ## Released Models 🤗